 Rekindle old hobbies or start a new one

 The idea of spending your hard-earned freedom in the office doesn’t suit everyone.
 Rekindling old hobbies is another great way of filling up your time.
 A hobby is a fun way to keep the mind active, a claim supported by the Alzheimer’s Association, who recommend that the elderly stay curious, involved and commit to lifelong learning.
 They suggest the elderly can benefit from regularly reading and writing crosswords and puzzles.
+You can also go driving, or work on your car to see if you can upgrade it.
+If you want to do this then Hunter Engineering can provide you with a wheel and tire service.

 Perhaps as importantly as keeping your mind stimulated is keeping your body active.
 Sport is a very good way to maintain a social life and your health in later years.
 According to the NHS, the over 65’s spend, on average, 10 hours or more each day sitting or lying down, making them the most sedentary age group.
 Sport is great way to keep you feeling young and helps in battling diseases such as type 2 diabetes, cancer, depression and dementia.